UsabilityEngineering/style-guide/README.md

 **Informal SE team feedback**

 * Verify functionality of the color picker
-* Evaluate moving to React instead of the Unity Engine
+* Transition to React from the Unity Engine
 * Remove user account form the wireframes (Tracking users out of scope)
+* Simplify scope with a single color picker option instead of 2

 **User feedback and suggested changes**